Resistbot: Usage and reception

 Resistbot has been featured on many news and magazine sites including Recode, Teen Vogue, Fast Company, Engadget, GOOD Magazine, The Guardian, The Miami Herald, and Huffington Post.
 In an interview with Recode, Putorti acknowledged that though the product's main purpose was to voice those in opposition to the Trump Presidency, the system delivers all messages without regard to political views.
 Resistbot's Twitter feed features many responses by members of Congress to users who have sent messages through the software.
-It was called, "The Most Genius Thing Of 2017" by GOOD magazine.
+It was called "The Most Genius Thing Of 2017" by GOOD magazine.

 In April 2017 Resistbot added a feature called "Letters to the Editor".
 This feature allows users to choose to send their message both to their elected official, and directly to a local newspaper or media source in their area.
-This allows the message they wrote to get seen by their communities and can help them gain support for their cause, potentially leading to more people texting Resistbot about this cause.
+This allows messages to be seen by their communities and can help gain support for their cause, potentially leading to more people texting Resistbot about this cause.

 During the congressional recess in August 2017, Resistbot helped to facilitate what they called flash-mobs.
 When members of congress were refusing to attend town hall meetings, Resistbot encouraged users to organize or protest in order to help gain support for their causes.

-In November 2017, Resistbot was used as a channel by Medium to push Net Neutrality letters to Congress.
+In November 2017, Resistbot was used as a channel by Medium to push net neutrality letters to Congress.
 The article published seven letter templates for readers to send to their representatives in favor of net neutrality.
 Individuals couldn't send a message to the FCC or its commissioners, only the elected officials who attend to the address that the user enters into the prompts.
 In January 2018, The Peace Report published an article pushing its users to send letters to government officials through Resistbot in order to oppose the construction of two new military bases in Okinawa.
 The article contained a letter template for readers to copy and paste to Congress representatives.
 In February 2018, WUSA TV fact checked and verified that texting "NRA" to Resistbot would tell users how their officials had benefited, or been hurt by, NRA contributions.
-In September 2018, InStyle Magazine listed it as a way to "make your voice heard," regarding the nomination of Brett Kavanaugh.
+In September 2018, InStyle listed it as a way to "make your voice heard," regarding the nomination of Brett Kavanaugh.

-In 2020, Resistbot was cited as a way to help save the United States Postal Service by Mashable, New York (magazine), and Vogue (magazine).
+In 2020, Resistbot was cited as a way to help save the United States Postal Service by Mashable, New York, and Vogue.
 The "widespread claims" were fact-checked by Snopes, which tested the service and wrote, "the process took around five minutes with the only significant delay coming when the user awaits a verification code sent to their email address.
-Snopes could confirm that the letter was sent to the representatives in question because the office of one of them, U.S. Rep. Matt Cartwright, D-Pennsylvania, happened to respond later on with an acknowledgement that explicitly addressed the topic of the letter..."
+Snopes could confirm that the letter was sent to the representatives in question because the office of one of them, U.S. Rep. Matt Cartwright, D-Pennsylvania, happened to respond later on with an acknowledgement that explicitly addressed the topic of the letter."